nRF24/CircuitPython_nRF24L01/docs/core_api/ble_api.rst

         a single payload.

     .. versionchanged:: 2.0.0
-        The name of this function changed from "available" to "len_available" to avoid confusion with :py:func:`circuitpython_nrf24l01.rf24.RF24.available()`.
+        The name of this function changed from "available" to "len_available".

+        This was done to avoid confusion with :py:func:`circuitpython_nrf24l01.rf24.RF24.available()`.
 This change also
         allows providing the underlying `RF24` class'
         :py:func:`~circuitpython_nrf24l01.rf24.RF24.available()` method in the